 The following activities are included in step 3:

-- Mask wearing recommended in indoor public spaces for all people 12 and older who are not yet fully vaccinated.
+- Mask wearing mandated in indoor public spaces for all people 12 and older, including those who are fully vaccinated.

 - No group limit for indoor and outdoor dining

 - Return to normal hours for liquor service at restaurants, bars and pubs with table limits to be determined by venue and no socializing between tables